The Context Bridge

 Structured retrieval — Graph navigation instead of keyword search

-Memory iteration — Knowledge accumulates as you and AI build on the graph
+Memory iteration — Knowledge accumulates because both you and AI write to the graph, not just read from it

 Local persistence — Memory lives on your machine, available across sessions

 This isn’t AI storing its own data.
-It’s AI navigating your knowledge — knowledge you own, structure you created, context you control.
+It’s AI navigating and contributing to your knowledge — knowledge you own, structure you and your agents shape together, context you control.